How Carnival Air Lines Once Dominated the Sky with Over 30 Planes

 Unfortunately, the relaunched Pan Am struggled and continued to bleed cash until it filed for bankruptcy protection early in 1998.

-Considering where things stand in 2020, there are likely few regrets.
+Considering where things were in 2020, there are likely few regrets.